Authonomy Resilience

 The blast radius of an identity outage is everything that authenticates.
 Most enterprises know this.
 Most have at least one provider they consider critical.
 Few have a working answer to the question "what do we do when it's down?"

-What Authonomy Resilience does
+What Resilience does

 Customer shape